 The University of Liège and its Hospital are home to more than 3,500 researchers, scientists and technicians.
 Together, they have the resources to build the foundations of a revitalized economy based on creativity, innovation and entrepreneurship, through the creation of spin-offs, jobs and economic opportunities.

-The Interface Enterprises plays a part in this objective by carefully guiding the promising ideas of the University to the marketplace through the process of technology transfer.
+The Interface Entreprises plays a part in this objective by carefully guiding the promising ideas of the University to the marketplace through the process of technology transfer.

-The Interface Enterprises is the coordinator of wearIT4health.
+The Interface Entreprises is the coordinator of wearIT4health.

 Microsys is a laboratory of the University of Liege belonging to the Montefiore Institute (Department of Electrical Engineering and Computer Science).
 It was created in 2007 with the support of Walloon Government and European Regional Development Fund (ERDF).
 Microsys conducts inter-disciplinary research in several fields (micro-assembly, MEMS sensors, energy harvesting and design of ultra-low-power microsystems).
 Its main facility is a 200 m² clean room certified ISO 7 (Class 10,000) including equipment for production and characterization of microsystems.
 Its team consists of 16 skillful members.